 GeneCards Summary for NR4A3 Gene

-NR4A3 (Nuclear Receptor Subfamily 4, Group A, Member 3) is a Protein Coding gene.
-Diseases associated with NR4A3 include chondrosarcoma, extraskeletal myxoid and myxoid chondrosarcoma.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
-An important paralog of this gene is AR.
+NR4A3 (Nuclear Receptor Subfamily 4 Group A Member 3) is a Protein Coding gene.
+Diseases associated with NR4A3 include Chondrosarcoma, Extraskeletal Myxoid and Chondrosarcoma.
+Among its related pathways are Nuclear Receptor transcription pathway and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and proximal promoter DNA-binding transcription activator activity, RNA polymerase II-specific.
+An important paralog of this gene is NR4A2.